faxenoff/ultrasharp-tools-mcp/Run.Docs/Tools/Modification.md

 ...
 (10 more references)

-💡 Use UltrasharpTool_FindReferences to review all usages 💡 Consider using RenameSymbol if you also need to update calls
+💡 Use find_references to review all usages
+💡 Consider using RenameSymbol if you also need to update calls

 ═══════════════════════════════════════════════════════════